 Phoenix LiveView Basics

-Feel free to skip this chapter if you are not interested in developing apps with real-time user experiences.
-You can come back at any time.
+Feel free to skip this chapter if real-time UIs are not on your radar yet.
+You can come back any time, nothing later in the book depends on it.

 Light Switch